 This is where staff are introduced to a new way of thinking, which ultimately is to permeate the company as a whole.
 At present, 10 per cent of the workforce use agile methods, the medium-term goal is a third.
-“The goal is a company that is one hundred per cent agile—as a state of mind, that is,” says Bamberger.
+“The goal is a company that is one hundred per cent agile — as a state of mind,” says Bamberger.
 “We’ve still got a lot of ground to cover.”

 An ambitious task indeed: Agile working means more than just adjusting a few controls or tweaking the odd process.
-It means standing the entire company on its head—in the head!
+It turns the entire company upside down – and above all in their heads!
 Just moving around a few boxes in an organization diagram won’t do the trick, as Kurt Koch (58), who works in personnel development at Axa Winterthur, explains:

 “To me, this isn’t a classic case of reorganization.
 This is not about getting rid of something, it’s all about a change in culture”

-The boss’s role, too, is up for redefinition: It’s no longer enough for leaders to give orders and instructions or to set targets.
-What counts is enabling staff, the team, to act agilely—and yet not to leave behind those who value structure.
+The role of the boss, too, is up for redefinition: It’s no longer enough for leaders to give orders and instructions or to set targets.
+What counts is enabling staff, the team, to be agile — and yet not to leave behind those who value structure.
 “Now, instructions come from the team, and not from a superior.
 This has the advantage of carrying along weaker members and creating a space in the organization for people who prefer clear instructions what to do,” says Koch.
-Yet not everyone is pleased with the change in culture: Leveling hierarchies and the loss of privileges it entails lead some people to leave the company—yet not, as Koch confirms, because they are pressured to do so, but by choice.
+Yet not everyone is pleased with the cultural change: Levelling hierarchies and the loss of entailed privileges make some people leave the company — yet not, as Koch confirms, because they are pressured to do so, but because it is their choice.

 “Success can put you to sleep,” according to Frank Hermle (50), who is an expert in corporate culture and transformation at The Culture Institute, which is supporting Axa Winterthur on its way to becoming an agile business.

 “What we’re witnessing today is change par excellence.
-Many business models are disappearing,” warns Hermle.
+Many business models are disappearing,” Hermle warns.

-To wake up the participants in the seminar, at one station, they are confronted with a fictitious but horrifying scenario: What was their part in the decline of Axa Winterthur?
-The point is not to look for specific mistakes, but to guide staff thinking in a particular direction: “There’s no shame in failure—if you learn from it,” as Mirjam Bamberger formulates her commitment to tolerating errors.
-Avowals of that kind are still rare im Swiss corporate culture.
-Ms. Bamberger, who is from Germany, strikes a similarly new note in discussing anther motive for change: “If we don’t change, we’ll have trouble finding suitable candidates on the job market.
+To wake up the participants in the seminar, at one station, they are confronted with a fictional but horrifying scenario: What was their part in the decline of Axa Winterthur?
+It is not about searching for specific mistakes, but about guiding staff to think in a particular direction: “There’s no shame in failure — if you learn from it,” as Mirjam Bamberger formulates her commitment to tolerating errors.
+Confessions of that kind are still rare im Swiss corporate culture.
+Ms. Bamberger, who is from Germany, strikes a similarly new note in discussing another motive for change: “If we don’t change, we’ll have trouble finding suitable candidates on the job market.
 People have different expectations of their employers these days.
-It’s more about being trusted and valued than just about money,” she explains the need for an agile approach to work.
+It’s more about being trusted and valued than just about money,” she explains.
+There is a need for an agile approach.